 Table Mountain Loop Contour Path

 The hike last week was a loop on the “contour path” from Rhodes Memorial to Kirstenbosch National Botanical Garden and back.
-It was a glorious Sunday and after rock scrambling in the beginning the trail was rocky but not difficult.
+It was a glorious Sunday, and after rock scrambling in the beginning, the trail was not difficult.
 Young, mature Silver trees were abundant.

-This week the hike was a full-day outing from Constancia Nek to De Villiers Dam returning to Constancia via an interesting formation called Camel Rock.
+This week the hike was a full-day outing from Constantia Nek to De Villiers Dam returning to Constantia via an interesting formation called Camel Rock.
 Along the trail, views of Hout Bay, Lion’s Head, Constantia, and Orange Kloof were stunning!
 Parts of the exposed trail were challenging – at least for me.

 Weather and visibility on Table Mountain are unpredictable.
 It’s not wise to underestimate the mountain.
 Things can change dramatically in less than an hour.
 Even though the day may begin with warm temperatures and blue skies, hikers must prepare for anything and carry rain gear and warm clothing.

 The wind that blows over the Western Cape – the Cape Doctor – is a force to be reckoned with.
 Notoriously strong “South-Easters” usually occur during sunny, clear weather.
 If a South-Easter occurs when there’s a “cut-off low in the spring and autumn, it can cause heavy rains and the phenomenon known as a Black South-Easter”.
 The raw strength and power of a full-blown South-Easter makes you feel small when compared to the forces of nature!